Time & Materials#

 Note

-If a job reference is created by a purchase receipt that isn’t consumed immediately, an error message appears, and you cannot delete the reference before you invoice the receipt.
+If a project reference is created by a purchase receipt that isn’t consumed immediately, an error message appears, and you cannot delete the reference before you invoice the receipt.
 You then need to post the invoice or move the item to general inventory.

 Warning

-Besides a relation to a job, an item ledger entry might also be linked to reservation entries on a budget line.
+Besides a relation to a project, an item ledger entry might also be linked to reservation entries on a budget line.
 In this case, you can delete the reference only after you’ve manually deleted those entries.

 Instant Consumption Posting (purchases)#